6 Reasons You Shouldn’t Travel with Young Kids (and why they’re wrong)

 1. Kids won’t remember or appreciate it.

 Maybe they won’t remember everything, but there are certainly intangible lessons young kids learn through travel that are hard to quantify.
 Being able to sit quietly at a restaurant.
 More easily adapting to new environments.
-That’s aside from the sheer glee even a 1 year old feels when riding a train for the first time.
+That’s aside from the sheer glee even a 1-year-old feels when riding a train for the first time.
 And even if the kids won’t remember it, you know who will?
 You!
 We don’t just travel for our daughter; we travel because we love it.

 2. Kids require so much extra stuff.

 You’re right, young kids do require extra stuff: a crib, a stroller, a car seat.
 But that’s no different from life at home!
 There’s so much great travel-friendly kids gear out there, it’s really not hard to slim down your packing list if you really want to stay mobile (You can get a full list of our favorite travel gear for young kids here).
 When it comes to entertainment, keep it simple.
-Young kids don’t require loads and loads of toys, and actually will prefer a few simple items that can easily be tucked in a carry on.
+Young kids don’t require loads and loads of toys and actually will prefer a few simple items that can easily be tucked in a carry-on.

 And when all else fails, consider renting.
 New services like Rent The Baby Gear allow you to order online and ship what you need right to your destination, while kid-friendly apartment rentals like Kid&Coe may have just what you need already set up for you.
+Read these helpful tips for flying with a baby and read these helpful tips for flying with a toddler.

 3. Flying with kids is too stressful.